dngst/floston/README.md

 [![Ruby on Rails CI](https://github.com/raisondata/floston/actions/workflows/rubyonrails.yml/badge.svg)](https://github.com/raisondata/floston/actions/workflows/rubyonrails.yml)

-Propery owners can create accounts for tenants.
+Property owners can create accounts for tenants.
 Tenants can sign in to to view their account details including next rent payment and ammount due.
 Tenants can also submit requests and read articles.